 The whole SVD is inserted into the CDC, but electrically isolated from CDC, PXD and also the beam pipe.
 Similarly, the DOCK boxes are electrically decoupled from the CDC, but connected to the corresponding end-flange with individual ground cables.
 Therefore, all on- and off-detector electronics are connected (in a star topology) to the central SVD ground point.

-\lvltwosection{Beam Test Validation of Design} A number of test beam experiments have been performed to develop and validate the various parts of the SVD~system.
-In Table~\ref{tab:C2_testbeam} we lists the main experiments performed since 2004, the beam used and the target of the test.
+\lvltwosection{Beam Test Validation of Design} A number of test beam experiments were performed to develop and validate the various parts of the SVD~system.
+In Table~\ref{tab:C2_testbeam} the main experiments performed since 2004, the beams used, and the goal of the test are listed.

 \lvlonesection{Detector Construction} \editor{Francesco, approx 25 pages}